 Will concessions be available for performances in the amphitheatre?

 Yes.
-Concessions will be available for all performances, but all food and beverage items must be pre-ordered online.
-You can place concession orders up to 4 p.m. on the day of a performance.
-Concession pickup locations will be designated by on-site signage.
+Concessions will be available at all performances and should be pre-ordered online.
+Orders can be placed up to 4 p.m. on the day of a performance.
+Concession pick-up locations will be designated by on-site signage.
 No concessions will be sold during or after a performance.

 Will cash be accepted?
 How do I pay for concessions?

 No. To reduce touchpoints for patrons, all transactions will be contactless and cashless.

 May I bring outside food or beverages into the amphitheatre?

 No. Outside food and beverages are not permitted within the amphitheatre.
 You may bring one factory-sealed bottle of water into the amphitheatre.
 Water bottles may not exceed 1 liter and must be clear and plastic.